 The Grace Card saves you from sin.
 There are more of these cards than any other in the deck, because where sin abounds, grace much MORE abounds.

-If you draw a SIN KILLS card, you can play the grace card to stay in the game.
-You then insert the sin card back in the draw pile according to the number of cards in your hand.
+If you draw a SIN KILLS card, you can play the Grace Card to stay in the game.
+You then insert the Sin Card back into the draw pile according to the number of cards in your hand.

-*In the event you draw 2 sin cards from an accusation (see GOOD WORKS cards), a grace card covers them both.
+*In the event you draw more than one sin card from an accusation (see GOOD WORKS cards), a grace card covers them all.
 You're safe.
-Put both sin cards back in the draw pile.
+Both Sin Cards go back into the draw pile.
 Grace covers ALL sin.

 If you don't have a grace card, and you get no mercy, discard all of your cards, including the sin card.
 It does NOT go back in the draw pile.
 You're out.
 Just enjoy the snacks.

 GOOD WORKS CARDS

 These blue cards have no power on their own, but collecting them can have strategic value:

-1. You know how some people think that their good works allow them to judge others?
 Well, if you collect a matching pair, the good works put you in a position to accuse any other player of sin.
-You play the pair of good works cards and designate who has to draw 2 cards from the draw pile.
+You play the pair of good works cards and designate who has to draw 3 cards from the draw pile.
 I know it sounds bad, but you're trying to win, right?

 You still have to end your turn by drawing a card after that.